Zerega's Spanish Troubadours

 Zerega's Spanish Troubadours were a mandolin and guitar ensemble active at the end of the 19th century in England.
 They were directed by Eduardo Zerega, known in the mandolin world for a single work, Souvenir de Bovio.
 Less well known is the untimely death of his wife in 1896 in New York, that was described in the newspapers of the day, as the "Zerega Mystery".
 Zerega was the stage name of Edgar Hill and his wife May.
 While the Zerega's promoted themselves as from Madrid, Spain, the Hills were born in Indiana, but moved to London shortly after they were married.

 Zerega's Spanish Troubadours

 In America in 1887, the 5-piece troupe toured as "Zerega's Royal Spanish Troubadours" to favourable reviews, in San Rafael, Los Angeles, San Bernardino Opera House, and Sacramento.
 A review noted:

-"They comprise three gentlemen and two ladies, who, arrayed in the national Spanish costume, execute concerted numbers and solos on the mandolin and guitar.
-Their performance was a pleasing one, and greatly delighted those present.
-The principal artist, Senor Edouard Zarega. has a genuine ability, masterly execution and strong sympathetic feeling.
-Senor Calamaro Durango gave a guitar solo, and Senorita Terval played several numbers on a species of Æolian harp, which won favor and several recalls."

 In England in 1888, they billed themselves as "The Zerega Spanish Troubadours", consisting of "two on mandolin and guitar, with tambourine, castanet and fairy-bell accompaniments", appearing at the Royal Albert Hall, West Theatre.
 They also toured as "Zerega's Spanish Minstrels".
-On August 17 and 21 August 1895, "These famous Mandoline and Guitar Players, Singers, and Dancers had the honour of appearing before her Majesty the Queen [Victoria] [at] Osborne House", and performed the following programme:
+On 17 and 21 August 1895, "These famous Mandoline and Guitar Players, Singers, and Dancers had the honour of appearing before her Majesty the Queen [Victoria] [at] Osborne House", and performed the following programme: